 Surgical and Other Procedures

-Surgery is the only treatment capable of curing non-small cell lung cancer.
+Surgery is one of the few treatments capable of curing non-small cell lung cancer.
 Removal of a small part of the lung is a segmental or wedge resection, removal of an entire lobe of the lung is a lobectomy, and removal of an entire lung is a pneumonectomy.
 Doctors may prescribe radiation therapy before surgery to shrink a tumor, or after surgery to destroy remaining cancer cells.
 They may also use radiation therapy instead of surgery, or to relieve symptoms, such as shortness of breath.

 Complementary and Alternative Therapies